GovReady/govready-q/docs/source/deploy_rhel7_centos7.md

     git checkout {choose the tag for the current released version}
     pip3 install --user -r requirements.txt
     ./fetch-vendor-resources.sh

+    # if you intend to use optional configurations, such as the MySQL adapter, you
+    # may need to run additional `pip3 install` commands, such as:
+    # pip3 install -r requirements_mysql.txt

 ### Test Q with a Local Database